 Don’t wait for your toilet to block completely!
 Take action as soon as you notice poor flushing or a reduced flow.

 Provided the water is draining slowly, try flushing the toilet once again to see if you can remove the blockage before proceeding with other actions.
 Avoid flushing if the water level remains high inside the bowl.
 If the problem persists, you can try using one of the many chemical products available for unblocking toilets.

 Important!
 If your toilet is not connected to a sewer but to a septic tank or cesspit, this might be full.
 If it is, you’ll have to call a professional to empty it.
-The following methods for unblocking your toilet are ecological and do not involve the use of chemical products.
+The following methods for unblocking your toilet do not involve the use of chemical products.